JohnnyBeGood34/JQuery-AnimateSlider/README.md

 AnimateSlider
 =============

-A Simple slide using Animate.css
+A Simple JQuery slider using Animate.css

 AnimateSlider allows you to make a slider with animation of each elements contained in it.
 It uses animate.css for css 3 transitions.